 40 YEARS TEACHING EXPERIENCE; teaching online since 2010 to students worldwide!

 PRIVATE MUSIC LESSONS IN REAL-TIME VIA VIDEO CHAT

-Advanced and high-tech online teaching studio with state-of-the-art tools.
+Advanced and high-tech online teaching studio with state-of-the-art audio, video and software teaching tools.

 Musical artist and educator Andy Wasserman has been giving private music lessons online since 2010 with highly interactive, customized and personalized programs of study via video chat in real-time for students around the world (all ages and all levels).
 Click THIS LINK to find out more about his online lessons within this website.